plumbblake/trevordmiller-website/CONTRIBUTING.md

-_This assumes you have Bash, Git, Node, and npm_
+# Requirements

+- Git
+- Node
+- Yarn

+# Process

-- Fork repo
+- Fork the repo
-- Branch off `master`
+- Branch off of `master`
-- Run `npm start` to compile
-- Run `npm run verify` to lint and test
-- Stage, commit, and push
+- Install dependencies with `yarn`
+- Work locally with `yarn dev`
+- Check tests/linting/builds with `yarn verify`
-- Submit a pull request
+- Submit a pull request to source `master`

-- Ensure your pull request passes all checks
-- An admin will merge your pull request and deploy a release
+If everything looks good, an admin will merge your pull request and deploy a release :)